-The Clinical Program receives more than 400 applications for 8-10 position openings every year.
-In evaluating applications, our review committee examines GRE scores, undergraduate courses and GPA, letters of recommendation, clinical and research experience, statements of goals, and a required personal interview.
+The clinical program receives more than 400 applications for 10-15 position openings every year.
+In evaluating applications, our review committee examines GRE scores, undergraduate courses and GPA, letters of recommendation, clinical and research experience, statements of goals and a required personal interview.
 The statement of goals is viewed as a reflection of the applicant’s fit with the program in terms of orientation to graduate education and research and clinical interests.
-While most students are accepted directly from undergraduate studies a number of successful applicants have earned a Master’s degree and/or have several years of work experience.
+While most students are accepted directly from undergraduate studies, a number of successful applicants have earned a master’s degree and/or have several years of work experience.